notepad-plus-plus/npp-usermanual/content/searching/index.md

 To control whether highlighting or bookmarks accumulate over successive searches, use the **Clear all marks** button to remove marks, or check **Purge for each search** for this action to be performed automatically on each search.
 When the **Clear all marks** button is pressed, any marked text will have the marking background coloring removed; additionally, any bookmarks previously set will be removed if the **Bookmark line** checkbox is checked.

 Highlighting is also available in Incremental search, and the style setting is Settings -&gt; Styler Configurator -&gt; Global Styles , Incremental Highlighting instead.

-When using a marking action with **Bookmark line** enabled, only the *FIRST* line of a multi-line match will receive the bookmark, although all of the matching text will be redmarked.

 ## Dialog-free search/mark actions